ancien-regime/timeline/README.md

 - The primary trend of 1794 is the gradual loss of land controlled by the French Republic.
   By this point, those involved in the war who notice their grim fate once the Republic falls begin to prepare their departure from France.
-  Many chose to flee across the sea to the United States or British Canada (largely settling in Quebec).
+  Many chose to flee across the sea to the United States or British Canada (largely settling in Quebec and Louisiana).

 #### 1795